 Board of Ed. of Tecumseh Public School District, Independent School Dist.
 No. 92 of Pottawatomie Cty. v.
 Earls, ___ U.S. ___, 242 F.3d 1264 (2002).

-Related Policy:
+Related Policies:

-09.2241
+09.2211; 09.2241

 Legal: HB 142 repealed krs 438.345 and created new section of KRS 158 to require boards of education to adopt policies that penalize students for possessing alternative nicotine products, tobacco products, or vapor products and list PENALTIES; require the board to report annually to the kentucky department of education the number of nicotine-related behavior incidents in schools and the number requiring medical intervention.